Who's saying what at the British Open - RFI

 Sandwich (United Kingdom) (AFP)

-The British Open returned on Thursday for the first time in two years, with 32,000 fans at Royal St. George's enjoying the action.

-AFP Sport looks at the best of the players' soundbites after the first round of the 149th Open Championship:
+AFP Sport looks at the best of the soundbites after the second round of the 149th Open Championship on Friday:

-"For other events you sort of drag yourself out of bed and look like the Kellogg's man.
-Today actually wasn't too bad.
-You've always got a buzz to come and play The Open."

--- Andy Sullivan reflects on being in the first group out at 0535 GMT
+"It's really painful when he says something that stupid...He didn't really mean to say it that harshly.
+It's like an eight-year-old that gets mad at you."

+-- Ben Schomin, tour operations manager for club manufacturer Cobra, reacts to Bryson DeChambeau's suggestion his driver "sucked"

 © 2021 AFP